Saturation Properties of Ultrafilters in Canonical Inner Models: Open questions and acknowledgments

 \subsection{Acknowledgments}

 We would like to thank Moti Gitik for many helpful ideas.
-Also, we thank Gabriel Goldberg for pointing out the characterization of ultrafilters in the canonical inner models up to a superstrong cardinal.
+Also, we thank Gabriel Goldberg for pointing out the characterization of ultrafilters in the canonical inner models up to a superstrong cardinal and for countless insightful discussions.
+Finally, we would like to thank the referee of this paper who has contributed enormously to improve previous versions of this paper, and for their clever and to-the-point remarks.